Home Bachelor's Degree in Criminal Justice Bachelor's in Criminal Justice Schools in Connecticut

 Job Outlook for Connecticut Criminal Justice Graduates

 As you get ready to graduate, you may wish to look into the range of career options that are well-suited to criminal justice graduates.
-Patrol officers in Connecticut earn an average salary of $65,400 per year.
-Job openings in this field are expected to increase by 5% through 2022 (O*Net, 2012).
+Patrol officers in Connecticut earn an average salary of $77,280 per year (Bureau of Labor Statistics, 2022).
+Job openings in this field are expected to increase by 10% through 2030 (CareerOneStop, 2022).

 If you want to find out what else a degree in this field may do for your future, contact bachelor’s degree programs in Connecticut today for more information.
 There are several different routes in the criminal justice system in CT to explore, so contacting a diverse group of schools is in your best interest to begin.